adyonthebeach/OnTheBeach/README.md

 db.employees.createIndex( { name : 1 } )
 To use the mongo shell open a cmd window, navigate to the Mongo installation folder and run mongo.exe.

+The following is a summary of the required tasks

 Task 1

 An SQL file can be found in the MSSQL folder which contains a script which can be run to find all the employee salaries.